pals-project/pals-julia/README.md

 ## Introduction

-Clone [pals-cpp](https://github.com/pals-project/pals-cpp) and [pals-julia](https://github.com/pals-project/pals-julia) in the same directory.
+From same root directory, clone [pals-cpp](https://github.com/pals-project/pals-cpp) and [pals-julia](https://github.com/pals-project/pals-julia).

 `src/pals.jl` contains all the functions for manipulating lattice files.
 It is a wrapper for the underlying C code contained in `pals-cpp/build/libyaml_c_wrapper.dylib`